boatbomber/JestLuaTestServer/plugin/README.md

 4. Builds the plugin using Rojo
 5. Installs to Roblox Studio's plugin directory

-## Manual Usage (Workaround)

-Due to a current Roblox Studio limitation with `CreateWebStreamClient` in plugins, the plugin must be started manually:

-1. The plugin automatically copies itself to `game.ServerStorage`
-2. Open the Studio command bar
-3. Run: `require(game.ServerStorage.TestsManager):start()`

 ## Building

 To build the plugin manually: